Paillat-dev/discord-emojis/README.md

 This project automatically downloads the latest Discord build from the [Discord-Datamining](https://github.com/Discord-Datamining/Discord-Datamining) repository, extracts emoji data, and saves it in a structured JSON format.
 It runs as a GitHub Actions workflow twice a week and opens a pull-request to keep the emoji data up-to-date, without manual intervention.

+## Disclaimer

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Discord Inc., or any of its subsidiaries or its affiliates.
+Some code found within this repository may be owned by Discord Inc.

+The contents of this repository exist purely for educational purposes and its contributors do not condone sharing the content found here on any social media platform as your own.

+The contents of this repository are subject to change at the discretion of Discord Inc. or be completely removed.
+Any new products or features discovered are subject to change and not guaranteed to release.

+This repository is provided "AS IS" without warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

 ## How It Works

 - GitHub Actions workflow runs automatically twice per week